guamen/uepa_game/README.md

-# Fighting Game Using JavaScript
+# UEPA Game Using JavaScript

-TODO:
-1- Crear pantalla de seleccion de personajes:
-FERNANDO
-GABRIEL
-LAURA LIRIANO
-ROSFER
-FRANCISCO
-ANGEL RIVAS
-GUAROA
-RODERL
-WELLINTON
-EL GUARDIA
-ETC

-2- CREAR PERSONAJES AMBIENTADOS:
-Por ejemplo, el ataque de gabriel es soltar cotorras
+Vamos a desquitarnosla

 ## Clone This Repository